kiboschool/course-programming-2/src/lessons/classes-and-objects.md

 # Classes and Objects

-In this week we will dive into a new topic.
-It's possible you have heard terms like "objects", "classes", or "object-oriented programming".
-We will learn about what these terms mean - they are a new way to write your code.
+You may have heard the terms "objects", "classes", or "object-oriented programming".
+This week, you'll learn what these terms mean.

-In the past, you have seen variables where you can store a *value*.
-(Remember that when you write `name = input("What is your name?")` or `x = 5`, we call `name` and `x` variables.
-The values are a `string` and an `int` respectively.)
+In the past, you have seen _variables_ where you can store a value, like `name = input("What is your name?")` or `x = 5`.
+The values are a `string` and an `int` respectively.

-You have also seen *functions* where you can write some code to do a certain action or solve a certain problem.
-(Functions are the lines that start with `def`.)
+You have also seen _functions_, where you can write some code to do a certain action or solve a certain problem.

-An *object* is a different concept.
-In a way, it combines values and functions.
-It is a value that both holds data, and has its own functions.
-We will explore this further in the next few pages.
+An _object_ combines values and functions.
+It is a value that holds data, and has its own functions.

 ## Learning Objectives

 Here is what we will be exploring this week:

-* Introduce the concepts of objects and classes.
-A "class" essentially defines a template for creating objects.
+* Classes and Objects.
+A class defines a template for creating objects.
-* We will talk about "methods", which is the name of the functions attached to an object.
-You will be able to write your own methods.
+* Methods, which are functions attached to an object.
-* We will warn about aliasing.
-Two different names can point to the same object, which can lead to bugs in the program.
+* Aliasing.
+Two different names can point to the same object, which can lead to bugs.